Saturday, January 20, 2024

 release(video_capture)

-This is a basic example, and you may need to adjust the parameters and conditions based on your specific use case and the characteristics of the video frames you are working with.
-Additionally, you might want to implement more sophisticated techniques depending on the complexity of the task.
+Note: This is a basic example.
+You may need to adjust parameters and conditions based on your specific use case and video frame characteristics.
+More sophisticated techniques may be needed for complex tasks.

 No comments: